 If your priority is supporting one of the most eco-friendly company on the market, we’d recommend Ecotricity.
 But for customer service and pricing in particular, there are better suppliers on the market.

 Dale started the company whilst living in a truck with a wind turbine to power his own electricity.
 From there he began building wind turbines commercially before using them to generate electricity soon after.
-Dale Vince still owns Ecotricity to this day, whilst he is also the chairman of the "world's greenest football club" - Forest Green Rovers.
+Dale Vince still owns Ecotricity to this day, but he is also the Chairman of the "world's greenest football club" - Forest Green Rovers.

 Ecotricity's heavy investment in green energy projects and simplistic approach has helped them grow to supply green gas and electricity to over 200,000 customers.